BrentTB/QuantumScript/README.md

 qabc..@c@b@a.b
 ```

-In the code above, the functions 'z' and 'q' take in three inputs and print them forward or backwards, and then both return the middle value
+In the code above, the functions 'z' and 'q' take in three inputs and print them forward or backwards, and then both return the middle value.
 The function 'z' is called twice in the main line, first with three values defined in the main line.
 It is then called, with all three of its values being returned from the 'q' function.